sav-che/TL-2/Authors/Veitch, James Herbert {std. J.H. Veitch}.md

-> [!cite] BHL link: this entry starts at [page 690](https://www.biodiversitylibrary.org/item/103683#page/700/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 690](https://www.biodiversitylibrary.org/page/33212732) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Veitch, James Herbert (1868-1907), British horticulturist and collector; son of John Gould Veitch (1839-1870), worked in the Chelsea nursery of the Veitch family from 1885; travelled around the world 1891-1893; managing director of James Veitch & Sons Ltd. 1898; sent E.H.
-Wilson to Tibet and China for plant collecting. (*J.H.
-Veitch*).
+Wilson to Tibet and China for plant collecting.
+**Abbreviated name**: *J.H.
+Veitch*

 #### Herbarium and types